 The main goal of the video is to get to know the founders, so make sure you plan ahead so that all of them actually participate.
 Ideally, you’ll be physically together, but if it’s not safe or possible to do so, a videocall should be fine.

 The whole point of the video is to get to know your team, so focus on introducing the founders, and explaining what they do.
 In the remaining time, you should briefly state the problem you’re trying to solve, how you’re tackling it, and what’s your progress so far.
 Except in rare cases (like companies building a supersonic jet), this isn’t the place to demo/tease your product.

 Stick to the 1-minute limit

 You’d be surprised how many companies don’t follow this instruction.

 Plan it in advanced

 While you want to avoid reading from a prompter or reciting a memorized robotic speech, it does make sense to loosely script the video in advance.
 By doing this, you can be deliberate about what information you want to convey, the words you’ll use to do so clearly, and which founder will say what.

 Watch previous successful videos

-Just like with the written application, many alums have published their successful videos, and YC has examples of what they want on their website.
+Just like with the written application, many alums have published their successful videos.
 Spend 15 minutes watching a few, and you’ll gain an intuition for what it should be like.
-You can find links to some of these in the Appendix.
+You can find links to some in the Appendix.